An interview with Christopher Hector

 A small, amusing story he told me makes the point.
 He was riding his Kür in Essen and then a few weeks later in Lipica.
 One judge who was officiating at both came up to him at Lipica and said ‘Robert I want to tell you how much better this new Kür and music is than the old one.
 It’s far less hectic and just much nicer altogether!’
 Robert reports that he happily said ‘Thank you sir’ and left it at that, despite knowing full well that it was precisely the same in all respects.

 But Robert Dover is not just concerned with superficial appearance.
 When he spoke of choosing horses, I asked him if it was essential that, in order to please his personal aesthetic demands, they had to be beautiful, I should not have been surprised by his answer: “If a horse has three beautiful paces and wonderful balance, even if he is not beautiful, I will take that horse and make him beautiful.
 Training makes dressage horses more beautiful, if it doesn’t then it is being wrongly done.”

 It is the conclusion reached by every great Riding Master since Xenophon.

-This story, written by the late Pegotty Henriques, first appeared in the November 1988 edition of The Horse Magazine.
+This story, was written by the late Pegotty Henriques, and first appeared in the November 1988 edition of The Horse Magazine.